mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * one-to-many
 * many-to-many

 ## RDBMS

 * RDBMS stands for Relational DataBase Management System.
-  The following are examples of RDBMS:
+  The following are examples of system, which implement RDBMS:
 	* Oracle database
 	* MySQL
 	* MariaDB
 	* PostgreSQL
 	* Microsoft SQL Server

 * It is a database, which stores data in a structured format using rows and columns

 * RDBMS is a multi-tenant and can manage many databases, where each database may have many tables

 * RDBMS is built in such a way to respond to SQL queries in seconds

 * With RDBMS, you can create databases, and within a database, you can create tables, which you may insert/update/delete/query records

 * The relational structure makes it possible to run queries against many tables

 * SQL (structured query langiage) is the standard programming language used to access database